enarjord/passivbot/docs/passivbot_modes.md

 	- wallet_exposure_limit is always observed
 - secondary_pprice_diff
 	- per uno distance from pos price after last primary grid node is filled to secondary node
-	- e.g. if long and pos price after primary grid's exhaustion is 40 and secondary_pprice_diff is 0.15, secondary grid node's price is `40 * (1 - 0.15) == 34`
+	- e.g. if long and pos price after primary grid's exhaustion is 40 and secondary_pprice_diff is 0.15...
+	- ...secondary grid node's price is `40 * (1 - 0.15) == 34`

 It is called static grid mode because the grid is defined as a whole.
 If there already is a position, the grid is reverse engineered by deducing initial entry price